A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Main Results

 (2) The $C^2$ smoothness assumption is only used by Theorem \ref{thm-Lcu-AC} to establish absolute continuity of the $s$-holonomy but it is probably enough to assume $C^{1+\alpha}$ smoothness.
-We do not know how to deal with $C^1$ smoothness. \end{remarks}
+We do not know {about the $C^1$ smooth case}.

+{ (3) The strong Margulis systems are unique up to a set negligible for the MMEs: e.g., for any two unstable Margulis systems $\{m^u_x\}$ and $\{\tilde m^u_x\}$ satisfying items (1) and (2) of Theorem~\ref{mainthm-conditionals}, the uniqueness of the disintegration of a probability measure yields $\mu(\{x:m^u_x\ne\tilde m^u_x\})=0$ for any MME $\mu$ with $\lambda^c(\mu)\leq0$. } \end{remarks}

 Using tools from Ledrappier and Young \cite{LYII}, we prove the following result in Section~\ref{s-dicho}.